Updated 28 May 2021

 The university’s cleaning services adhere to the instructions issued by the Finish Institute of Occupational Health.

-Sykettä Sports Services have started operating (limited group sizes).
+Sykettä Sports Services has started operating.

 Support for your everyday life